 You can shell out your hard-earned cash for plastic-wrapped garbage disposal cleaning pods filled with God-knows-what or you can simply toss a couple of lemon quarters in the garbage disposal and run it.

 Like many soft plastics, most commercial air fresheners contain phthalates, “hazardous chemicals known to cause hormonal abnormalities, birth defects, and reproductive problems.”
 The National Resources Defense Council (NRDC) found that 86 percent of the common commercial air fresheners it tested contain phthalates.
 I find that a slow cooker filled with water and a few tablespoons of baking soda works well to freshen the air.
 A few drops of essential oil in a spray bottle filled with water also does the trick.
 You can burn incense too.
 Or open a window…

-Certain people I live with—and do not wish to mortify—demand a trash can in the bathroom.
-I can control my teen and adult child only so much (okay, very little), as I mention in the post “7 Tactics to Counter Zero-Waste Sabotage in Your Home.”
+Certain people I live with demand a trash can in the bathroom.
+I can control my family only so much (okay, very little), as I mention in the post “7 Tactics to Counter Zero-Waste Sabotage in Your Home.”
 But rather than lining the bathroom trash can with a plastic bag, I line it with the tissue paper wrapping from our toilet paper rolls.
 Newspaper also works.
 If you compost, you can pretty easily keep your kitchen garbage dry and thus eliminate the need for a plastic trash bag.